caidenm11/371-Group01/README.md

-# Game Project with Pygame
+# Knight Club - Game Project with Pygame

 This project is a Python-based game using Pygame.
 It supports both hosting and joining games over a LAN (Local Area Network), making it easy to play multiplayer with others on the same network.